lsphate/Unary/README.md

 Other JavaScript libraries like **jQuery**, **moment.js**, **jscolor.js** and **bootstrap-datetimepicker.js** is also used in our application.

 ###Back-end

-#### Platform
+For the back-end, we use **Google App Engine** with Python SDK to build the platform.

+####Platform
 ![GAE](http://notesbyanerd.com/wp-content/uploads/2015/01/google-app-engine.png)

-For our backend, we use Google App Engine with Python SDK to build the platform.
-Google App Engine for Python is based on WebApp2.
+Google App Engine for Python is based on **WebApp2**.
 It provides the framework for user to build the website.
-So basically, this website contains four main routes:
+Our website contains four main routes:

 - MainPage
   - create